top of page

 Tips for your family

 3. Make it fun!
 Call a friend to join your outdoor adventure!
 Add some fun equipment.
 Check out some snow shoes, add a headlamp for night time exploration, hit the local ice rink, find a park to explore or take a stroll down a new trail.
 Build a campfire!
-Fully embrace snow activities: sledding, shoveling, snowman-building, making snow angels, spraying snow with colored water...
+Fully embrace snow activities: snowshoeing, sledding, shoveling, snowman-building, making snow angels, spraying snow with colored water...

 Tips to get yourself outside